sadnicka/movelab.github.io/_news/announcement_10.md

 related_posts: false
 ---

-Isobel Platt that joins the lab!
+Isobel Platt joins the lab!
 Co-supervised by Tom Warner and Gareth Barners.
-Will be studying dystonia with OPM-MEG methods!
+Will be studying dystonia with OPM-MEG methods ...